Linusite

 The problem:

-If your visitors are far from your server, your site loads slower.
+If your visitors are far from your server, your site loads slower — especially important in Namibia, where many servers sit overseas.

 The fix (20–30 minutes):